(A) This chapter governs the practices and procedures before the reclamation commission.

-(E) Papers and files of the commission, or parts thereof, shall not be removed from the custody of the commission without the consent of the commission.
+(E) Documents and files of the commission, or parts thereof, shall not be removed from the custody of the commission without the consent of the commission.

-(F) The records and files of the commission shall be available for inspection and examination at the office of the reclamation commission during regular business hours, as defined by paragraph (O) of rule 1513-3-01 of the Administrative Code.
+(F) The documents and files of the commission shall be available for inspection and examination at the office of the commission during regular business hours, as defined by paragraph (O) of rule 1513-3-01 of the Administrative Code.

 (H) Any transcript of a proceeding before the commission, if filed with the commission shall be made available for reproduction upon application to the commission and payment of reproduction costs.